manuelahoyos/PandemicAnalysis_FinalProject/README.md

 ## Machine Learning Models:

 Four models were created using supervised machine learning to analyze the relationship between the number of confirmed cases and the number of deaths/recovered cases for all countries, as well as the relationship between deaths and gender.
-Using linear regression and calculating the R-squared score, the relationship between these values was determined.
+Using linear regression and calculating the R-squared score, the relationships among these values were determined.

 <img src="images/models.png" width="500">